WDI-SEA/notes/00-config-deployment/foreman/readme.md

 console.log(process.env.OTHER_TOKEN);
 ```

-For a Rails app, we'd run:
+For a Ruby on Rails app, we'd run:

 ```bash
 foreman run rails s